MicrosoftDocs/learn/learn-pr/wwl-data-ai/deploy-azure-sql-database/includes/5-deploy-sql-managed-instance.md

 There are two service tiers available when creating an Azure SQL Managed Instance, and they are the same as Azure SQL Database vCore model (managed instance is purchased using the vCore model), Business Critical and General Purpose.
 There are minimal functionality differences between the two tiers—the main two are that Business Critical includes In-Memory OLTP and offers a readable secondary, neither of which is available with the General Purpose tier.
 Both tiers offer the same levels of availability and allow for independent configuration of storage and compute.

-### High Availability
+### High availability

 Because Azure SQL Database Managed Instance is backed by the PaaS Service, it has high availability baked into the product.
 A standalone Managed Instance offers a 99.99% Service Level Agreement (SLA) which guarantees at most 52.60 minutes of downtime per year.
 The architecture is the same as Azure SQL Database with General Purpose, which uses storage replication for availability, and Business critical using multiple replicas.

 ### Backups

-Automatic backups are also automatically configured for Managed Instance.
-One key difference between Managed Instance and Azure SQL Database is that with MI you can manually make a copy-only backup of a database.
+Automatic backups are also automatically configured for Azure SQL Managed Instance.
+One key difference between Azure SQL Managed Instance and Azure SQL Database is that with MI you can manually make a copy-only backup of a database.
 You must back up to a URL, as access to the local storage is not permissible.
 You can also configure long-term retention (LTR) for retaining automatic backups for up to 10 years in geo-redundant Azure blob storage.

 Database backups occur on the same schedule as with Azure SQL Database.
 These schedules are not adjustable.